 Original investigation for presentation as thesis or dissertation.
 Prerequisites: Graduate Statistics, Instructor’s consent.
 (MS Students) Offered every semester.

 Explores key concepts of epidemiology and epidemiologic methods for studying the distribution and determinants of health and disease in populations.
 Application to public health and population-based practice addressed.
 Prerequisites: NURSE 7150 or faculty consent.
 Offered every fall.

 N8210 Special Health Care Needs of Children (3.5-5 cr; 2 didactic, 1.5-3 clinical)

 Perform developmental, neurodevelopmental and psychosocial assessments of chronically ill children.
 Collaborate with families, schools, health care, community and family services to meet child’s needs.
 Prerequisite: N7100 or instructor consent.
-Offered every spring.
+Offered every other spring in even years.